bcharlier/HMMA238/Intro-Git/Readme.md

 ### Identification of the bad commit

-Your goal is to identify the commit that caused the bug.
+Your goal is to identify the commit(s) that caused the bug.
 Use `git log`, `git diff`, `git checkout` to identify the commit responsible for the problem.

 ### Create a new branch to fix the problem